Hernia mesh repair is one of the most common surgeries in the United States.

 After a hernia mesh surgery, patients have complained about experiencing severe pain and discomfort, which is also the most common hernia mesh complication.

-Depending on the site of hernia surgery, pain may be felt near the groin, abdomen, leg, and testicle.
+Depending on the site of hernia surgery, you may feel pain near the groin, abdomen, leg, and testicle.

 In some patients, pain may be the only sign of the existence of a hernia mesh complication.